 Imagine working your way through the grinding process of homebuying — you can practically feel the front-door keys jingling in your pocket, when a cyber thief snatches the earnest money you have in escrow.

 “It’s a huge problem out there.
 And it’s getting worse.
 We’ve never heard of anyone being arrested for this.
-The real victim is the consumer,” says Barry Miller, attorney and president of The Closing Agent in Orlando, Florida.
+The real victim is the consumer,” says Barry Miller, owner and CEO of The Closing Agent in Orlando, Florida.

 Escrow fraud preys on ignorance and hastiness as it relies on fake email accounts to execute the scam.
 One way this scam works is when the fraudsters hack into a title company’s system to retrieve emails and information about upcoming home purchases.